iredmail/docs/en_US/installation/0-install.iredmail.on.freebsd.md

 ## Start iRedMail installer

-> For Chinese users: Our domain name "iredmail.org" is blocked in China mainland since Jun 04, 2011, please replace all 'iredmail.org' by its IP address "106.187.51.47" (without quotes) in /root/iRedMail-x.y.z/pkgs/get_all.sh BEFORE executing "iRedMail.sh".
-This is a Linode VPS hosted in Tokyo, Japan.

 It's now ready to start iRedMail installer, it will ask you several simple questions, that's all steps to setup a full-featured mail server.

+> For Chinese users: Our domain name `iredmail.org` is blocked in mainland
+> China since Jun 04, 2011, please run below command with a nearest mirror
+> site.
+For example: `IREDMAIL_MIRROR='http://42.159.241.31' bash iRedMail.sh`.
+>
+> * `http://42.159.241.31` is a mirror in mainland China. recommended.
+> * `http://106.187.51.47` is a Linode VPS hosted in Tokyo, Japan.

 ```
 # cd /root/iRedMail-x.y.z/